-Focus on providing efficient and affordable multi-modal access to jobs, education, and workforce training to promote economic opportunity in focused areas, develop "Great Streets" that enhance commerce and attract jobs.
+Focus on providing efficient and affordable multi-modal access to jobs, education, and workforce training to promote economic opportunity in the City's designed growth areas, develop "Great Streets" that enhance commerce and attract jobs.

-- Ensure street designs support business activity-and thus jobs creation-to ensure that travelers feel comfortable to stop and shop. - Coordinate closely with STA and area colleges and universities to provide convenient, cost-efficient transit service for students. - Use new technology when feasible to increase efficiency in all transportation modes, such as: - o intelligent feedback to users - o dynamic traffic signals - o priority bus routes and signaling - o information sharing about capacity - Coordinate closely with STA to identify opportunities for service improvements - Coordinate with Visit Spokane and other relevant groups to support and promote bicycle tourism in the city and region. - Partner with business entities and organizations to educate them and their members on the economic benefits of transit and active transportation oriented development - Implement the city's bicycle master plan for improved city-wide mobility
+- Ensure street designs support business activity-and thus jobs creation-to ensure that travelers feel comfortable to stop and shop. - Coordinate closely with STA and area colleges and universities to provide convenient, cost-efficient transit service for students. - Use new technology when feasible to increase efficiency in all transportation modes, such as: - o intelligent feedback to users

+- o dynamic traffic signals - o priority bus routes and signaling - o information sharing about capacity - Coordinate closely with STA to identify opportunities for service improvements in designated land use areas. - Coordinate with Visit Spokane and other relevant groups to support and promote bicycle tourism in the city and region. - Partner with business entities and organizations to educate them and their members on the economic benefits of transit and active transportation oriented development - Implement the city's bicycle master plan for improved city-wide mobility